 The Council will consider factors such as the nature of the offence and the circumstance surrounding it, the penalty imposed, the time passed, and any discernible pattern of offending.

-You must complete the Request and Consent form for the New Zealand Police vet which can be downloaded from the website and returned to the Council.
+You must complete this Request and Consent form for the New Zealand Police vet and email it to the Council.
 We are required to ensure that all information obtained by this process must be held securely and only be seen by those Council members and staff directly involved in this process.

 If you have lived overseas for a period of more than one year you must obtain a Police check from those countries as well.
 You must request this yourself and it must be sent direct to the Council.
-The New Zealand Immigration Service details the procedure to obtain a certificate in each country that will be acceptable to Council.
+The New Zealand Immigration Service details the procedure to obtain a check in each country that will be acceptable to the Council.
 Please do not obtain a Police check of a type other than specified there.
-The check must not be any older than six months at the time of your application to sit the exam and be registered as a midwife and you should not aply for your certificate until you are ready to make tyour application (consistant with the processintg time for police checks in the country concerned).
+The check must not be any older than six months at the time of your application.

 Registrations with Other Health Practitioner Authorities